tomise20/react-expenditure/README.md

-# React expenditure with materail-ui
+# React expenditure with materail-ui and typescript

+Used technologies: React, typescript